nvimdev/dashboard-nvim/README.md

 -- Command

-DahboardNewFile  -- if you like use `enew` to create file,Please use this command,it's wrap enew and restore the statsuline and tabline
+DashboardNewFile  -- if you like use `enew` to create file,Please use this command,it's wrap enew and restore the statsuline and tabline
 SessionSave,SessionLoad
 ```